I wanted to start this blog at least before I finish up my blogging for the day.

 It creates emotional distance between you both because it becomes a practical part of survival.

-When I’m focussed on dealing with the pressure of Pearl Lemon, Plantsumo and now Serpwizz, notwithstanding the other side projects – it’s difficult to retain focus upon the rhythms of our relationship.
+When I’m focussed on dealing with the pressure of Pearl Lemon, Plantsumo, and now Serpwizz, notwithstanding the other side projects – it’s difficult to retain focus on the rhythms of our relationship.

 I don’t mean this to cast blame upon myself.